joelek/ts-sockets/readme.md

 ### Server

 The server handles all upgrade requests as defined in version 13 of the WebSocket protocol.
 It can be attached to an existing HTTP or HTTPS server using either the `.getRequestHandler()` method or the `.getUpgradeHandler()` method as show below.
+The methods are logically equivalent but connection timeouts will be treated differently by the HTTP or HTTPS server depending on the NodeJS version used.
+It is recommended to attach the server using the upgrade handler.

 ```ts
 import * as libhttp from "http";